 Izzet Drakes is moderately difficult to learn, but after even modest play-testing the best lines of play become fairly obvious.
 Because Arclight Phoenix comes into play from the graveyard, and because cards with the Jump-start mechanic can be played even after being discarded, using spells and discarding cards to draw through your deck is virtually always the priority.
 Identifying the appropriate target for removal is certainly important, and remembering triggers and the Goblin Electomancer cost reduction can be a deciding factor in a match, but overall the deck is very forgiving of mistakes and simply gets exponentially more powerful the longer the game goes.

-Izzet Drakes is a powerful deck, one that not only has a myriad of answers to your opponent’s threats, but also controls the game with its own aggression and effective win conditions.
+As we begin 2019, Izzet Drakes is still a powerful deck, one that not only has a myriad of answers to your opponent’s threats, but also controls the game with its own aggression and effective win conditions.
 The deck scales with the length of the game in both raw damage potential and card selection, and has neither an unmanageable skill requirement nor an insurmountable price tag.
 If you’re wondering how to beat Izzet Phoenix, the answer, this author would assert, lies in the timeless adage: if you can’t beat em’, join em’.